MohitPaudel05/Hackathon_Practice/README.md

-# 🤖 TradeCode - AI Detection Coding Platform
+# 🤖 OG CODE - AI Detection Coding Platform

 ## 🚀 Overview
-**TradeCode** is a LeetCode-style coding platform where users can practice and test their programming skills.
+**OG CODE** is a coding platform where users can practice and test their programming skills.
 Unlike traditional platforms, TradeCode integrates an **AI Detection System** powered by a **Random Forest model** that evaluates how much of a submitted code is **AI-generated** versus **human-written**.

 Our goal is to promote authentic learning and fair coding practices while providing organizations with a new way to **evaluate real coding skills**.